gridcoin-community/Whitepaper/Gridcoin_Markdown_Version.md

 The current approved distributed-computing platform, BOINC, enables not only massive laboratories, organizations, or research universities to produce projects for discovery, but individuals as well.
 Gridcoin values this type of open education initiative and whitelists projects which are large in scope, such as World Community Grid,[^18] as well as smaller projects such as ODLK1.[^19]

 ### Decentralized Operation
 ‘A decentralized system is where some decisions by the agents are made without centralized control or processing.
-An important property of agent systems is the degree of connectivity or connectedness between the agents.’
+An important property of agent systems is the degree of connectivity or connectedness between the agents.’[^20]

 Decentralization solves the single point of failure problem, allows for diversity, larger participation in decision-making, provides equality, and limits encroachment by centralized higher authorities.